Skip to content

 David Grossman: 'I know what it's like to live on with trauma'

 More than 20 years ago, David Grossman's phone rang.
-A woman by the name of Eva Panić Nahir had something to say about an article he had published in an Israeli newspaper.
+A woman named Eva Panić Nahir had some things to say about an article he had published in an Israeli newspaper.
 Grossman smiles at the memory.
-'What my piece was about I don't remember, except that she thought I had not gone far enough in my criticism of the government.
+'What my piece was about I don't remember, I do remember that she thought I had not gone far enough in my criticism of the government.
 I did find it refreshing to be attacked for once by someone from the left, instead of - as usual - the right wing.'

 'I want to leave my children something substantial'.
 The eventful life of creative jack-of-all-trades Marc de Hond (1977-2020)